I am a furniture maker and sculptor primarily in wood. I also restore antiques and other furniture worth saving.

 Other commercial (ad)ventures include building up an art gallery and cafe business in Admiralty House, Darwin, in the 1980’s.
 In 2003 I realised I needed a shop-front for my creative output so started Territory Colours in Darwin City.
 This business was very good for making first contact with the appreciative public.
 My work started to sell well, most important for a creative maker, as I could make a new piece to replace sold items.
 Thus the creativity keeps expanding.
 Territory Colours was also a showcase for many Darwin creatives in jewellery, ceramics, glass and paintings.
 Territory Colours has since closed so I can concentrate my energy into the workshop.

-Conservation Statement: I avoid using species from countries where clear felling old forests leads to a few individuals making huge profits and leave bare hillsides to wash away in the next wet season.
+I avoid using species from countries where clear felling old forests leads to a few individuals making huge profits and leave bare hillsides to wash away in the next wet season.
 Also these countries don’t give a moments thought to the animal species living in the forests.
 I will use rare timbers, when they are salvaged and would otherwise go to waste.
-Based in Darwin there is good access to timber brought down in storms. also Botanic Gardens thinings.
+There is good access to timber from salvage, brought down in storms. also Botanic Gardens thinings.
 Otherwise my timbers come from good Australian managed forestry, with many beautiful woods available in clean, dimension sizes and lengths.